 About Jason Jones

 “It's gonna go a little something like this/I'm gonna lean in to give you a kiss,” sings Jason Jones, taking his best gal on a roundabout trip to bliss in “Ferris Wheel,” his new single.
 Those lines could serve as a statement of intent not just for the object of his affection, but for the legions of country fans who are about to go airborne via the breakout song from the Warner Bros.
 Records newcomer.
-A native of Wakulla, Florida, Jones is a songwriter, guitarist, and singer, with an immediately irresistible alto-tenor voice that really does lift you 100 feet off the ground.
+Jones is a songwriter, guitarist, and singer, with an immediately irresistible alto-tenor voice that really does lift you 100 feet off the ground.
 So fasten your seatbelts; it’s going to be a smooth—but skyward—ride.

 “I just had the most fun singing that song,” says Jones of “Ferris Wheel.”
 “The lyrics are very picturesque, and it made me think about growing up and going to the fairs and riding the rides, eating corndogs and cotton candy.”
 And some slightly older pursuits, too, since the song is about taking advantage of that heightened atmosphere to snag a kiss.
 “I think every young guy wants to take his girl up there on the Ferris wheel, so if she gets a little scared, he can kind of hang onto her, and maybe they have their first kiss.
 It just captures that young love kind of feel, and it’s got this great groove and playful attitude that add to the fun.”